Steampunk the Aesthetic

 Steampunk fashion tends to be an amalgamation of Victorian fashion with metallic industrial detailing (usually brass) and modern Gothic overtones.
 I've defined it in the past as the lovechild of Hot Topic and a BBC costume drama.
-I do believe that the attire of steampunk is hugely relevant to the movement as a whole.
+I do believe that the attire of steampunk is relevant to the movement as a whole.
 It's one of the things that sets steampunk apart from other SFF subgenres.
-The fashion melds a clear aesthetic with that intrinsically steampunk sense of creativity and community.
-It's true that some people are more into the literature and others more into the craftsmanship side of steampunk, but even those folks usually nod in the fashion direction with a vest, or a pair of goggles, or a newsboy cap.
+The fashion melds an aesthetic with creativity and community.
+Some people are more into the literature and others craftsmanship, but most at least nod in the fashion direction with a vest, or a pair of goggles, or a newsboy cap.

-I began with the clothing, but that's because I'm not much of an actor and I really just enjoy the style.
-Also I incorporate steampunk into my everyday life as well as wearing full on costumes to larger events.
-This means I like separates and small details, like jewelry, that I can mix with "normal" garb.
-Starting with a character might work better for those who are planning on attending a faire or convention, or those who aren't inveterate shoppers.
+I began with the clothing, but that's because I'm not much of an actor and I really enjoy the style.
+I like separates and small details, like jewelry, that I can mix with everyday garb.
+Starting with a character might work better for those who are planning on attending a convention, or aren't inveterate shoppers.

 What do you see as the relationship between Character and Costume?

 Be open to the possibilities.
 One of my most commented upon pieces is a corset I tore apart and covered in buttons and brass spoons.
 Yes, spoons.
-People love to see the silly and the unexpected.
+People love to see the silly and unexpected.
 Shop in a different area of the thrift store.
-For example, women's vests sometimes also fit men and are usually more Victorian looking.
-The bric-a-brac section often has bendable bits of metal.
+For example, the bric-a-brac section often has bendable bits of metal.
 Buttons can be changed, pockets can be added, sleeves removed.
-When you're costuming, try to train your mind to see what a piece of clothing could be, rather than what it is.
-Also keep your eyes open at places like Target, Kohls, or JC Penny.
-Steampunk turns up unexpectedly everywhere.
+Try to train your mind to see what a piece of clothing could be, rather than what it is.
+Also keep your eyes open at places like Targe and, Kohls.
+Steampunk turns up unexpectedly.

-I also suggest watching a costume movie from the time period you are interested in, and then extrapolating.
+I also suggest watching a period drama from the time period you are interested in, and then extrapolating.
 If you're fascinated by the Austen dandy driving a high flyer, how would that character dress if he were driving an ornithopter?
 How would the engineer of a train differ from the engineer in a dirigible?
 How about Gaskell's doctor who has to treat steam burns instead of cholera?
 If the lady is cross-dressing, why is she doing so?
-Does she have a profession that requires greater mobility?
 Is she riding the latest and greatest steam powered bicycle?
-What would have had to carry about her person if she were?
+What would she have to carry about her person if she were?

 Lastly, there are certainly elements not well represented yet in the steampunk world: minors, maids, footmen, drivers, hostlers, postmen, sailors, clerks, foreign dignitaries, cooks.
 Yet if we imagine a Victorian world where steam power dominates, these people are its cogs.